FabricMC/fabric-docs/develop/migrating-mappings/ravel.md

 ![Ravel Dialog](/assets/develop/misc/migrating-mappings/ravel_dialog.png)

 Next, add the mappings by clicking the + icon.
+Click the download option if you don't have them already.

 - For migrating from Yarn to Mojang Mappings, add the Yarn `mappings.tiny` file first, choose `named` as the **source** namespace and `official` as the **destination** namespace.
 Then, add the Mojang `client.txt` file and choose `target` as the **source** namespace and `source` as the **destination** namespace.
 - For migrating from Mojang Mappings to Yarn, add the Mojang `client.txt` first, this time choosing `source` as the **source** and `target` as the **destination**.
 Then, add the Yarn `mappings.tiny` and choose `official` as the **source** and `named` as the **destination**.